Hi, Mum, can you hear me? Martin has sorted my headphones because my hands are pretty busy at the moment – along with other bits of me.

 I’m fine.
 Hit by one bullet … I think it was a bullet … but I’m … will you pay attention!
 I’m fine.
 Please shut up and stop flapping.

 Petrol bombs, water cannon, rubber bullets, real bullets.
 It’s … well was … a war zone here.

 But that’s not the whole story.

 The shout he made had everybody running for cover.
-It was like a volcano erupting.
+It was like a volcano erupting, a bomb shockwave bending the air.
 Shit: bits fell from buildings, slates cascading like falling leaves.
-The ground shook.
-It was the blast from that which knocked our ambulance over.
-People spun and flew through the air.
+The ground rumbled.
+That was the blast which knocked our ambulance over.
+People spun and flew.
 It was beyond belief.

 End of riot.
 I’ve never even heard of anything like it.
 It was like he sucked up all the fear and anger from everyone and let it out in one huge eruption.
-Mum, this supernatural stuff is real.
+Mum, this supernatural stuff you hear whispered about is real.
 Believe me – I’ve seen it.
-Here, now, well – a few minutes ago.
+Here: now.

 What? sorry, Mum, I’ll get to that bit, hands full at the moment.